mdhfz89/hfzthesis.github.io/index.md

 ```

 ### Chapter 2
-#### Bacteriophages in the initiation of granulation in an aerobic granulating system
+#### The role of bacteriophages in the formation of aerobic granules

 Figure 2.6. (interactive)